elliotcourant/gomonetary/README.md

 ## Cache

-Monetary information for each locale is cached, this allows for better performance but also guarantees support for all OS's for using the package.
+Monetary information for each locale is cached ([generated.go](generated.go) - cache file), this allows for better performance but also guarantees support for all OS's for using the package.